jamesdkelly88/db-lab/docker/compose/mkdocs/content/docs/Services/postgres.md

 pgAdmin is provided in this lab as a web interface for PostgreSQL.
 This comes pre-configured with connections to all included versions.

-There are always 5 supported versions of PostgreSQL.
-The latest version keeps the default port `5432`, for each older version this is incremented by 1, up to a maximum `5436`.
+There are always 5 supported versions of PostgreSQL (plus a 2 month grace period for the oldest when a new one is released).
+Each version is exposed on port `5432X`, where `X` is the last digit of the major version number: e.g PostgreSQL 16 uses port `54326`.

+A high-availability PostgreSQL cluster is exposed on the default port `5432`, consisting of:

+- HAProxy
+- 3x PostgreSQL instances
+- Zookeeper

+HAProxy stats are viewable via port `7000` - for some reason this doesn't work behind Traefik and times out.